Jon M. Huntsman School of Business: Graduate offerings

-The Huntsman School offers six business graduate programs.
-All six graduate programs are offered on-campus to full-time students.
+The Huntsman School offers eight business graduate programs.
+All eight graduate programs are offered on-campus to full-time students.
 MBA and MHR are available as part-time programs with delivery methods tailored for working professionals.
 The school also offers concurrent enrollment graduate programs.
 Students can select two majors from MBA, MHR, and MMIS and complete two graduate degrees in 2 years.